AdobeDocs/audience-manager.en/help/using/integration/sending-audience-data/batch-data-transfer-explained/inbound-file-contents.md

 <user ID><TAB><trait ID>,<trait ID>,<trait ID>,...
 ```

+For other accepted file content formats, see [Custom Partner Integrations](/help/using/integration/sending-audience-data/custom-partner-integrations.md).

 >[!NOTE]
 >
 >We have a limit of 200 lines we can process for each user ID sent in the inbound data file.
 For example, if you send 300 lines for a user ID, the first 200 lines are kept and the additional 100 lines are discarded.
 In the example below, you're good because you are sending 3 lines each for user ID 1 and user ID 2.
 We don't enforce a limit on the number of traits or key-value pairs you include in a line.